turbot/steampipe-plugin-openshift/docs/index.md

   # By default, the plugin will use credentials in "~/.kube/config" with the current context.
   # The kubeconfig path and context can also be specified with the following config arguments:

   # Specify the file path to the kubeconfig.
+If not set, the plugin will check `~/.kube/config`.
   # Can also be set with the "KUBE_CONFIG" or "KUBECONFIG" environment variables.
   # config_path = "~/.kube/config"

   # Specify a context other than the current one.
+If not set, the current context will be used.
+Optional.
   # config_context = "default/api-openshift-test-dq1i-p2-openshiftapps-com:6443/test"
 }
 ```

-- `config_context` - (Optional) The kubeconfig context to use.
-If not set, the current context will be used.
-- `config_path` - (Optional) The kubeconfig file path.
-If not set, the plugin will check `~/.kube/config`.
-Can also be set with the `KUBE_CONFIG` or `KUBECONFIG` environment variables.

 ## Configuring OpenShift Credentials